trdroid/Android-Examples/Fragments/README.md

 A Fragment has access to the Activity it is tied to and its resources.
 A Fragment also has access to its FragmentManager through the Activity.

 Fragments have a life cycle like any other Android component.

-### Benefits of Fragments

- Simplify the creation of UI across various form factors
-*

 ### A Scenario for using Fragments
 Consider a scenario: